 TIPS FOR FINDING A LOST DOG

-MAKE A BRIGHT FLYER wITH a photo of the dog AnD your contact info
+MAKE A BRIGHT poster wITH a photo of the dog AnD your contact info

 Make note on the flyer not to chase the pup.
 They will almost always run.

 Facebook "lost pet" pages, Nextdoor, Craigslist, Ring Neighbors